viniciosanacleto/Porto/README.md

 SubActions are designed eliminate code duplication in Actions.
 Don't get confused!
 SubActions do not replace Tasks.

 While Tasks allows Actions to share a piece of functionality.
-SubActions allows Actions to share a seequence of Tasks.
+SubActions allows Actions to share a sequence of Tasks.

 *Example: If an Action is calling Task1, Task2 and Task3.
 And another Action is calling Task2, Task3 and Task4.
 (And both Actions are throwing the same Exception when Task2 returns `Foo`).
 Would be very useful to extract that code into a SubAction, and make it reusable.*